blossomz37/Lab-6-Convert-YFD-PWA/verona_eq_benchmark/README.md

 # Verona Resurrected EQ Benchmark
+# THIS PROJECT IS SEPARATE FROM THE MARKDOWN CONVERSION PROJECT

 A comprehensive emotional intelligence evaluation framework for "Verona Resurrected," adapted from the EQBench3 methodology used for evaluating Large Language Models.